prabirshrestha/asyncomplete-emmet.vim/README.md

 ## Note

-Refer to emmet-vim docs for information no how to use expand emmet-vim completion items.
+Refer to emmet-vim docs for information no how to expand emmet-vim completion items.